Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

 Irreversible energy-preserving dynamics can then be expressed using a generator $\mathcal{F} = H + \tau S$, where $H$ is the Hamiltonian, $S$ is the entropy and $\tau$ can be interpreted as a global constant temperature.
 The physical interpretation of $\mathcal{F}$ is a Gibbs free energy function, modulo a sign convention.
 Given any observable $f\in C^\infty(M)$, irreversible dynamics is then expressed, using the compatibility properties, as

 It is common to set, without loss of generality, $\tau=1$.
 Given the properties of the Poisson bracket and the symmetric bracket, we see that

 For many conservative systems, such as ideal fluid dynamics, rigid bodies, ideal magnetohydrodynamics, the Hamiltonian formulation is known.
 This means that the Poisson bracket as well as the Hamiltonian are known.
-The key question for irreversible formulations of mechanics is then how to obtain $\chi^\sharp$, or equivalently, how to obtain the symmetric bracket $((\,\cdot\,,\,\cdot\,))$ such that the above properties hold, and to determine a suitable entropy.
+The key question for irreversible formulations of mechanics is then how to obtain the symmetric structure $\chi$, or equivalently, how to obtain the symmetric bracket $((\,\cdot\,,\,\cdot\,))$ such that the above properties hold, and to determine a suitable entropy.
 Since the entropy is required to be a Casimir, the Poisson structure determines the family of candidates for the entropy.

-In \cite{morrison2024inclusive}, it is explained that one way to construct the symmetric bracket to first obtain a contravariant $(4,0)$-tensor and use this to induce the symmetric bracket.
+\paragraph{Kulkarni-Nomizu product.} In \cite{morrison2024inclusive}, it is explained that one way to construct the symmetric bracket is to first obtain a contravariant $(4,0)$-tensor and use this to induce the symmetric bracket.
 In order for such a tensor to be able to induce the symmetric bracket, it has to have certain symmetry properties.
-We define a 4-bracket on functions $f,g,h,k\in C^\infty(M)$ in terms a of $(4,0)$-tensor $T:\Omega^1(M)^{\times 4}\to\mathbb{R}$
+We define a 4-bracket on functions $f,g,h,k\in C^\infty(M)$ in terms a of $(4,0)$-tensor $T:\Omega^1(M)^{\times 4}\to C^\infty(M)$

 In order to satisfy the axioms of irreversible mechanics, the $4$-bracket and thereby the $(4,0)$-tensor $T$, should have properties 1,2 and 3 from the following list of algebraic symmetries \begin{enumerate} \item $(f,g;h,k) = -(g,f;h,k)$. \item $(f,g;h,k) = -(f,g;k,h)$. \item $(f,g;h,k) = (h,k;f,g)$. \item $(f,g;h,k) + (g,h;f,k) + (h,f;g,k)=0.$ \end{enumerate} Note that the semicolon notation is used to emphasize the symmetry between the pairs $(f,g)$ and $(h,k)$.
 Together with property 4, these are precisely the algebraic symmetries of the algebraic curvature tensors in Riemannian geometry.
 The fourth property is the algebraic Bianchi identity, which in Riemannian geometry links the curvature tensor with a torsion-free connection.
-In the present setting, we have no Riemannian structure, and the fourth property is not necessary for the development of an irreversible formulation.
-Nevertheless, it is possible to do a projection to obtain a $(4,0)$-tensor that satisfies the contravariant Bianchi identity, given a $(4,0)$-tensor that has the first three symmetry properties.
-The 4-bracket is a derivation in all its arguments because of the presence of the exterior derivative.
 From the 4-bracket and the Hamiltonian, one obtains a symmetric bracket

 which satisfies